sainadha-krishna/NuxeMo/README.md

 **Adding custom packages:**

 Custom add-on package zips must be placed under the data/addons folder.
 Please remove the **/var/lib/addons/*.zip** from **NUX_PACKAGES** environment variable in **docker-compose.yml** file if there are none

+**Editing config:**

+**nuxeo/nuxeo.conf** can be edited as desired to update any configurations

+**Running and accessing nuxeo:**

+Command to bring the compose up:

+            #change to current nuxemo directory which contains the docker-compose.yml file
+            cd nuxemo
+            #bring the docker compose up
+            docker-compose up

+Launched instance can be accessed in browser via the URL: **http://nuxeo.docker.localhost**

+To bring down the compose:

+            docker-compose down -v